elbinCTI/Microproject/README.txt

 -reduced number of files
 -Implemented multi-level encoding
--Allows users to create/choose different encryption sheets in different directories -Accientally implemented multi-level encoding using multiple encryption sheets -Re-introduced 2-way encryption (meaning decryptor can be used to encrypt messages)(this was available in VER-0.1)
+-Allows users to create/choose different encryption sheets in different directories -*Accientally* implemented multi-level encoding using multiple encryption sheets -Re-introduced 2-way encryption (meaning decryptor can be used to encrypt messages)(this was available in VER-0.1)

 Future Plans: